catherinezucker/stellar_strings_reexamined/README.md

-# Disconnecting the Dots: Re-examing the Nature of Stellar "Strings" in the Milky Way
+# Disconnecting the Dots: Re-examining the Nature of Stellar "Strings" in the Milky Way

 This repository reproduces Table 1 and the data behind the figures for Figure 1, 2, 3, and 4 in Zucker, Peek & Loebman 2022, showing that the stellar strings from [Kounkel & Covey 2019](https://doi.org/10.3847/1538-3881/ab339a) are largely inconsistent with being physical objects whose members share a common origin.